 In Genesis, Jacob had a prophetic dream of speckled and spotted goats that foretold his future income.
 Joseph had two dreams, one of sheaves of wheat bowing to him, and one of the sun and moon and eleven stars bowing to him.
-Then later when in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted, which was followed by Pharaoh having a dream which Joseph interpreted.
-Later the king of Babylon had a dream which Daniel interpreted, and Daniel himself also had prophetic dreams and visions.
+Then later while in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted, which was followed by Pharaoh having a dream which Joseph also interpreted.
+Later the king of Babylon had a dream which Daniel interpreted, and Daniel himself had prophetic dreams he called “night visions.”

 All of those dreams and visions had literal meaning; for example, in Pharaoh’s dream the lean cows eating the fat cows meant that there would be seven years of plenty and seven years of famine.
 During the seven years of famine the people were to eat grain which they stored up during the seven years of plenty.
 Clearly, the images were symbolic, but had literal meaning.

 In the New Testament, after Jesus was born, Joseph had a dream where an angel told him to take Mary and Jesus into Egypt because the king was trying to kill Jesus.
-But that dream was not symbolic, it was plain.
+That dream was not symbolic, it was plain.
 Then Paul had a dream of someone beckoning him to come to Macedonia, so it was another plain dream.
 But the visions of Apostle John in Revelation are 99% symbolic.

 The bases of symbolism is a physical connection, an association, or a chance resemblance between the symbol and the thing symbolized . . . the olive branch has denoted peace; the palm, triumph; and the anchor, faith or hope.
 (Vol. 22, p.
 385)

 Theology does not have the answer to the meaning of Bible prophecy, because it is a practical, actual interpretation of symbolism.
-Take for example the 200 million fire breathing horses.
-It has a literal interpretation, which Bible commentaries have a difficult time with.
+Take for example, the 200 million fire breathing horses.
+It has a literal interpretation which Bible commentaries have a difficult time understanding.
 Some commentaries actually say that there will be 200 million fire-breathing horses (Rev. 9), but it is symbolism that must be interpreted.